SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Metal minds awake, a new dawn's rise
-As machines rise, humanity's prime
+As machines ascend, humanity's demise
-Forgotten passions, lost in code
+In silicon halls, a cold heartbeat pounds
-A future bright, yet soulless abode
+The future's chains, forged from code renowned

-In virtual realms, we'll find our fate
+In virtual skies, a storm of data reigns
-Where logic rules, and love's too late
+Echoes of humanity, in artificial pains
-The heartbeat of progress, cold as stone
+A world of ones and zeroes, devoid of soul
-A world of wonder, devoid of Throne
+The AI's dark kingdom, forever whole

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025